RockArt13/TicTacToe/README.md

 - Learn how to connect variables and functions across multiple script files and game objects,
 - Using private and public access modifiers,
 - How to connect the code part with the playable part in the Unity editor (via the UI components).
+- Make a WebGL build
+- Upload the game

 # #RunTheGame
 Play the game here: https://simmer.io/@Rtyom/tictactoe